ShahjahanMirza/AI-VoiceAssistant/README.md

 - Expand the knowledge document and conversation model for more intelligent dialog

 There is a lot of room for building on top of this basic framework to create a more versatile voice assistant.

+- General Memory can be introduced to store information that can be referenced in future conversations with every model